SoftFever/OrcaSlicer/README.markdown

         --duplicate-x       Number of items along X axis (1+, default: 1) --duplicate-y       Number of items along Y axis (1+, default: 1) --duplicate-distance Distance in mm between copies (default: 6)

+If you want to change a preset file, just do

+    slic3r.pl --load config.ini --layer-height 0.25 --save config.ini

+If you want to slice a file overriding an option contained in your preset file:

+    slic3r.pl --load config.ini --layer-height 0.25 file.stl